Steel Curtain (roller coaster): Development

-Opening
+Operation

-Steel Curtain soft opened for the press and enthusiasts on July 12, 2019.
+Steel Curtain soft opened for the press and coaster enthusiasts on July 12, 2019.
 Several Steelers players attended the soft opening, including Steelers defensive end Cam Heyward and former players Mike Wagner and John Banaszak.
 The winners of the Project 412 competition, who came from as far away as California and Texas, were also invited to the ride's soft opening.
 The ride officially opened to the public one day later on July 13, 2019.
-A technical issue on opening day, in which one of the trains stopped momentarily while climbing the lift hill, resulted in the ride closing for the rest of the day.
+A technical issue on opening day, in which one of the trains stopped momentarily while climbing the lift hill, resulted in the closure of the ride for the rest of the day.

 On August 3, 2019, Steel Curtain was closed for adjustments, reopening four days later on August 7.
-In a Facebook post, Kennywood attributed the ride's downtime to the fact that Steel Curtain was a "unique prototype ride"; a former president of the American Coaster Enthusiasts said that such downtime was common for prototype rides.
-Steel Curtain did not operate during the 2020 season as a result of the COVID-19 pandemic.
-Steel Curtain reopened during the 2021 season.
-The ride closed again for repairs in June 2022 before reopening the weekend of July 14, 2022.
+In a Facebook post, Kennywood attributed the ride's downtime to the fact that Steel Curtain was a "unique prototype ride".
+A former president of the American Coaster Enthusiasts (ACE) said that such downtime was common for prototype rides.
+Steel Curtain did not operate in 2020 due to the COVID-19 pandemic, but it reopened for the 2021 season.
+The ride closed again for repairs in June 2022, and it reopened the following month on July 14, 2022.

+In April 2024, Kennywood announced that Steel Curtain would not operate for the entire 2024 season due to a planned "extensive modification project".
+The park's assistant general manager, Ricky Spicuzza, stated that the goal of the project is to create a long-term solution that will increase the ride's "reliability and longevity".
+Following the announcement, a 2024 season pass holder filed a class action lawsuit against Kennywood, alleging that the park withheld news of the closure and used false advertising with the intent to sell more season passes.
+During the closure, workers installed additional columns to reinforce the ride's structure.
+Three of the main support columns were refurbished, and newly added columns have more bolts than the original columns.
+The park later revealed that S&S Worldwide added three columns and additional bracing at various points along the support structure to reduce the amount of back and forth movement the ride was experiencing.
+The goal was to increase Steel Curtain's reliability and longevity.

+Following an inspection and hundreds of test runs in April 2025, Kennywood announced in early May 2025 that the ride would reopen.
+Steel Curtain reopened on May 24, 2025, having opened to season passholders the previous day.
+A new logo was also created for the ride to celebrate its anticipated return.